 Young Asians are looking for the kinds of jobs that offer professional growth potential.
-And education is vital for accessing choice employment.
+What connects them with such jobs is the education they receive - it's vital for accessing choice employment.
 Look at our Community College Programs.

 For young people everywhere, "a good job is not just a source of income, but also provides economic standing, self-esteem, social status and social capital".2 Young Asians are looking for the kinds of jobs that offer professional growth potential.
 And education is vital for accessing choice employment.
 Today's labor market seeks young people with practical experience, appropriate skills, and knowledge of foreign languages.